 One Last Stop by Casey McQuiston

-Now she is in New York City, living with a few weird roommates and doing a waitressing job along with her studies.
+August is in New York City, living with a few weird roommates and doing a waitressing job along with her studies.
 However, on her first day of class everything seems to go wrong.
 She is devastated and almost drawing in the spilled coffee.

 Thankfully, she receives an unexpected kindness from a subway girl named Jane and it really made her day.

 But soon she discovers that Jane is in fact displaced in time from the 1970s.
-A feel-good and swoon-worthy YA love story for your reading group!

 BUY NOW ON AMAZON | LISTEN FREE ON AUDIBLE